dhoulb/gatsby-plugin-templated-files/README.md

 }
 ```

-Query heirarchically nested files of the matched file with the following query.
-You can use this to output your entire tree of files (up to a required depth) to build navigation menus or sidebars.
+Query heirarchically nested children of the matched file with the following query.
+You can use this to output your entire tree of files (up to a required depth) e.g. to build navigation menus or sidebars. _You could make this neater with a fragment but we've made it explicit for the example._

 Heirarchy in this plugin constructs based on the final page URL (i.e. based on your `options.url` setting).
 So pages at `/a/x` and `/a/y` become children of the page at `/a`).